Bad Moms: Bad Dads

 In October 2016, STX Entertainment announced a spin-off film, Bad Dads, and set a release date for July 14, 2017.
 However, by December 2020, the film seems to have been delayed, with a new release date not set.
 In addition, it has been delisted from Box Office Mojo.

 Bad Moms' Moms

 In April 2019, it was announced that Susan Sarandon, Christine Baranski, and Cheryl Hines had signed up to appear in a sequel to A Bad Moms Christmas titled Bad Moms' Moms.
 As of 2025, there have been no updates or further information about the film, and it is likely that it was silently cancelled.

 Adaptations

 In February 2018, it was reported that Fox was developing an unscripted reality TV series that would take the films' premise of imperfect parents and shift the focus to real-life moms.
-The series was to be co-produced by Fox Alternative Entertainment and TX Television.
+The series was to be co-produced by Fox Alternative Entertainment and STX Television.

 Bad Moms: The Novel was published in 2020.
 It was written by Nora McInerny based on the film.